timmc/pellucida/README.md

 ## TODO

 - Bugfixes:
-    - Double-slash on legacy-v1 redirect from unfiltered is causing 404
     - Geocode maps no longer link to a map that labels the marker, now that Google Maps has been updated.
 - Show mode switcher (or remover) now that modes are supported